Feyerabend/bb/workbook/exercises/ch01/README.md

 ### Floating-point numbers

-%\item \textit{What difficulties are there with representing rational numbers in floating point on computers?
-Limitations?}
+* What difficulties are there with representing rational numbers in floating point on computers?
+Limitations?
-%Investigate the inherent challenges and limitations of using floating-point representation for rational numbers.
+- Investigate the inherent challenges and limitations of using floating-point representation for rational numbers.
-%\item \textit{Are there other ways to represent fractions in computers?}
+* Are there other ways to represent fractions in computers?
-%Explore different ways to represent fractional numbers, such as fixed-point representation or rational number representations.
+- Explore different ways to represent fractional numbers, such as fixed-point representation or rational number representations.
 %\item \textit{What is fixed point representation, and how would an implementation look like in Python?
 In C?}
 %Compare fixed-point representation with floating-point representation, and examine practical implementations in multiple programming languages.
 %\item \textit{What are the pros and cons of using floating point versus fixed point representations?}